webpack-ignite-templates/gyro-simple-static/readme.md

 #### Install NPM Packages

-* run `yarn install` or `npm install` from the console in the root of the project
+* run `npm install` from the console in the root of the project

 ## 2. Configuration

 #### Config files

 Most of the configuration files are in the `.ignite` folder.
 The project defaults are generally good for prototyping or even most small websites.
-If you need to edit the defaults you should open `config.js` and edit the values contained in that file:
+If you need to edit the defaults you should open `configuration.js` and edit the values contained in that file:

 ## 3. Start Developing!!

-#### Setup Entry Pages / Templates
-Edit the `config/entries.js` file to contain the pages you need to create.
-Follow the directions contained in that file, talk to Matt with any questions about this file

-#### Setup JS Files for each entry
+#### Setup JS /EJS Files for each entry

 #### Start webpack

 * `npm run start`

-#### Edit HTML and CSS
+#### Edit HTML and SCSS

 ## 4. Production Build Directions

 For a production build run `npm run build`.
-The results of the build will be in the `build` folder and can be zipped and sent to the client
+The results of the build will be in the `build` folder